 - Gymnastics, dance or martial art classes

-- Horseback riding lessons or a pony ride at the fair
+- Horseback riding lessons

 - Skiing or ice skating lessons